daysofwonder/asmodeenet_widgets_js/README.md

 AsmodeeNet.Widget.init({lang: 'fr'});
 ```

-Have you see, you should pass a JS object with the locale configuration to use for texts in widgets.
+As you can see, you should pass a JS object with the locale configuration (language) to use for texts in Widgets.

-Indeed, the Widget library comes with a translation system used to some static parts in 3 languages currently: English (`en`, the default), French (`fr`) and German (`de`).
+Indeed, the Widget library comes with a translation system used for some static parts in 3 languages (at the moment): English (`en`, the default), French (`fr`) and German (`de`).

-For unlogged Widgets, you can inject them directly after the initialization of the Widget library.
+For unlogged Widgets, you can inject them directly after the initialization of the Widget library:

 ```javascript
 AsmodeeNet.Widget.init({lang: 'fr'});